Frequently Asked Questions

-The photo below is my therapy/counselling room.
+The photo below is taken from my Therapy room.

 "One of the most important things Haydn helped me with was the concept of being kind to myself.
 I was so used to my internal voice beating me up, my mantra was - you should be doing this, you should be doing that."